jundalisay/spblist/content/en/research/paracelsus/dictionary/c.md

 Congluten is that, which by putrefaction is turned into a viscous matter.

-Conservativa are medicaments which preserve Nature from putrefaction, being such things as are full of Astrall vertue.
+Conservativa are medicaments which preserve Nature from putrefaction, being such things as are full of Astrall virtue.

 Consolidativa are externall medicines which Chirurgions use in healing, and drying wounds, and ulcers.

-Constellatio is the impression of superiour stars, or their vertues upon inferiour bodies.
+Constellatio is the impression of superiour stars, or their virtues upon inferiour bodies.

 Constrictiva are stiptick medicaments which Chirurgions use.